sous-chefs/samba/README.md

 * `node["samba"]["shares_data_bag"]` - the name of the data bag that contains the shares information, default "samba".
 See `Usage` below.
 * `node["samba"]["users_data_bag"]` - the name of the data bag that contains user details, default "users".
 See `Usage` below.
 * `node["samba"]["options"]` - the list of additional options, default {'unix charset' => 'UTF8'}. (optional)
+* `node['samba']['shares']` - the list contains the shares information.
+Used as alternative way to store shares information compare to data bag.

 Recipes
 =======